NorfairKing/cardano-sl/docs/configuration.md

 want to have thousands of HD addresses in testnet.
 For this reason it's necessary to generate a JSON file with genesis data first.
 Fortunately it can be done automatically from genesis spec.

+1. You need to have a configuration which uses _genesis spec_ and `testnetInitializer`.
+Let's assume it's in file `CONF_FILE` and its key is `CONF_KEY`.
+2. Generate very big random integer.
+It can be as big as you want.
+Let's call it `SEED`.
+You can use `python`, for example:
+   `python -c "import secrets; print(secrets.randbelow(2**256))"`.
+3. Figure out system start time.
+Ideally it should be set to exactly the time when nodes are launched.
+In practice it's impossible.
+If nodes are deployed before this time, they will just wait.
+There is nothing bad, except that start is delayed.
+If nodes are deployed after this time, some slots won't have blocks.
+If it's less than `k` slots, it shouldn't be a big problem, blockchain won't be dead, otherwise you should redeploy with another system start.
+Let's call it `SYSTEM_START`.
+4. Run `cardano-keygen --system-start SYSTEM_START
+--configuration-file CONF_FILE --configuration-key CONF_KEY
+--configuration-seed CONF_SEED dump-genesis-data --path <file>`.
+Note: this step may take a lot of time.
+5. After step (4) you have `<file>` with genesis data.
+You can put it into repository, change value of `file` and `hash` in configuration to this file and its hash (computed using `scripts/js/genesis-hash.js`.
+6. You also need to know secret keys of core nodes.
+Use `cardano-keygen --system-start 0 --configuration-file CONF_FILE --configuration-seed SEED --configuration-key CONF_KEY generate-keys-by-spec --genesis-out-dir <dir>` as described [above](#tools).
+Note: you can pass arbitrary `system-start`, it doesn't matter.

 ### Generating genesis for mainnet